arunp77/Job-Market-project/README.md

     - So the Elasticsearch runs at port: [http://localhost:9200/](http://localhost:9200/)
     - So the Kibana runs at port: [http://localhost:5601/](http://localhost:5601/)

+    Here it should be noted that `db_connection.py` script is responsible for establishing a connection to Elasticsearch and loading data into it.

 7. **Deployment: FastAPI:** We get the use cases and launching our APIS, when we compile the python script `api.py` (for more details see [FASTApi section below](#fast-api)):